 IDLES is a lightning bolt shooting straight out of Bristol, England, and tearing through the mess of a world we’re all currently suffering through, guiding the masses with a grin and a fist while dancing and shouting and leading a charge for what’s honest and true.
 If that sounds a bit heavy-handed or perhaps too optimistic, maybe it is, but IDLES isn’t afraid to give the effort 1000%.
-This quintet makes a huge, permanent impression on any audience, suspecting or otherwise, instantly converting even the most skeptical out there into totally devout supporters with their cathartic post-punk and conviction.
+This quintet makes a huge, stop-ed-meds impression on any audience, suspecting or otherwise, instantly converting even the most skeptical out there into totally devout supporters with their cathartic post-punk and conviction.
 The band let it rip in the live room at Serious Business Music in Brooklyn before making their way to Austin for SXSW.

 Tita was one of a series of songs that emerged around the time of independence in Mali and Guinea, encouraging the youth to follow their hearts, rather than their elders’ wishes.
 In this version, the leaders of this movement are the griots themselves, who have ‘fallen in love with love’ – even if it leads to malicious gossip and beatings.
 The word tita and titawati represented the swish of cloth as a couple danced in ballroom style – a true sign of modernity in Mali of the 1950s!

 ‘Tita’ comes from Trio Da Kali & Kronos Quartet‘s debut album, ‘Ladilikan‘.

 Following the release of his new album In The Comfort Of, Seattle-based producer Sango is back today to share a new video.
 “Khlorine,” taken from the new project, features Smino and is accompanied by a new visual shot by Russ Fraser, directed by Glassface, and featuring VFX by Glassface and UnkleLuc.
 The video finds Sango traveling the world, from lush forests to dense urban environments to tropical islands.